bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 ## Envelope

-Envelope is the protocol-specific "wrapper" for incoming or outgoing message along with its bindings, content type, etc.
+Envelope is the protocol-specific "wrapper" for incoming or outgoing message along with its metadata.
-Technically, the envelope is a "message" structure used to send/receive the data in a particular library and that complies envelope interface.
+Simply put, the envelope is a message suitable for sending/receiving the data by a particular library.

-Every envelope consists of two structures: incoming for receiving data and outgoing for publishing data.
-The motivation behind this is the fact, that many libraries have different types for incoming and outgoing messages, so we are forced to do the same in order to abstract the channel from the library-specific details.
-Another reason is that typically the incoming message is meant to be read-only, while the outgoing message is meant to be written to, so they have different interface.
+There are two envelope structures: incoming for receiving data and outgoing for publishing data.
+The motivation behind this is the fact, that many libraries have different types for incoming and outgoing messages, so we are forced to do the same in order to abstract the message and channel from the library-specific details.
+Another reason is that typically the incoming message is meant to be read-only, while the outgoing message is meant to be written to -- so they have different interface.

 {{< details "Usage example" >}}
 {{< tabs "2" >}}